 Service at the events works on a first-come-first-served basis, as the Mobile Shredder unit can reach its maximum capacity before closing time.
 In extreme weather, events may be cancelled or terminated early.
 Please call the county's Recycling Helpline at (914) 813-5425 to check on a cancellation or early closure.

-*Please note: these locations have changed at the request of the municipality.
+*This event has been canceled at the request of the municipality.

 2014 Mobile Shredder Events Calendar